 Massive 1960s Desk Lamp

-Materials: Mint green/blue-green painted aluminium UFO style lampshade.
+Materials: Mint green, blue-green painted round aluminium mushroom style lampshade.
 Brass gooseneck.
 Some brass and iron parts.
 Round iron base.
 White Bakelite socket.

 Height: 31 cm / 12.20” – adjustable